morrisonge/spatmap/README.md

 There are bivariate options for the Local Moran, Local Geary, and Local Join Count statistics.
 All of these mapping functions have many formatting options through the **tmap** package.

-## mapping functions supported
+## Local Statistics Maps

-- Local Geary Maps
+- Local Geary Cluster Maps

-- Local Moran Maps
+- Local Moran Cluster Maps

 - Local Join Count Maps

-- Local G and G* Maps
+- Local G and G* Cluster Maps

-- Significance Maps
+- Significance Maps for each local statistic

+- Bivariate options for Geary, Moran, and Join Count

 ## Installation